Richardmjxhx/MatthewJesse/README.md

         this._MJ_("WhateverController", "InsertChecktoDeposit", check);
         ...

 	_MJ_() method will update UI controls using return data model, In this case it will update controls binding to DepositModel

+  # Code Examples